co-vid-communication/co-vid-communication.github.io/index.md

 #### Envisioned by ER doctors and supporters looking for ways to better serve patients while keeping nurses and care workers safe.

-## **⚠🛑 Do not share outside of the CoVid development team.
+## **⚠🛑 Do not share outside of the Co:Vid development team.
 The content is under review and does not represent official positions of any entity or organization.
 This site will be updated as the project develops. **

 ## Detailed Documents:
  - [Quickstart (pdf)](documents\CoVid_quickstart.pdf)